arnefmeyer/RPiCameraPlugin/README.md

 * [Arducam OV5647 NoIR (UC-325 Rev. A)](http://www.arducam.com/raspberry-pi-noir-camera-released/)
 * [Waveshare RPi Camera (F)](https://www.waveshare.com/rpi-camera-f.htm)

 The code has been developed to enable detailed behavioral tracking using a head-mounted camera system in freely moving mice.
-A description and validation of the camera system, including examples demonstrating demonstrate the power of the new technology in a series of experiments, can be found in:
+A description and validation of the camera system, including examples demonstrating the power of the new technology in a series of experiments (e.g., eye tracking in freely moving mice), can be found in:

 AF Meyer, J Poort, J O'Keefe, M Sahani, and JF Linden: _An ultralight head-mounted camera system integrates detailed behavioral monitoring with multichannel electrophysiology in freely moving mice_ (under review and biorxiv)